 - 3rd party screen monitoring services

-How should a custodian of secure, confidential data handle that information in an online data room?
+How should a custodian of secure, confidential data handle that information?
 The answer is that it should be handled in the same manner that all confidential data is handled.

 First of all, one attempts to control those third parties that have visual access to the data.
 Second, one requires those invited third parties to execute a confidentiality agreement or a non-disclosure statement or agreement (often referred to as a “CA” or NDA”) that contains basic terms regarding the usage of the information provided to the third party.